Why Invest In Your New Managers?

 “On the drive to CCL, I decided I was going to get everything I could out of it, then give it my all back at work,” Starwood recalls.
 “The assessments — both the positive and negative feedback — were so helpful.
 I took it all in and really learned things that were directly related to the issues I was having at work.”

 Moving from individual contributor to manager is the biggest shift most employees make in their careers — and 60% of first-time managers don’t get any training for how to do it.
-When money is budgeted to support first-time managers, it is 2-to-5 times less than money budgeted for leaders further on in the talent pipeline.
+When money is budgeted to support first-time managers, it is typically 2 times to 5 times less than money budgeted for leaders further on in the talent pipeline.

 This lack of preparation has huge implications.
-First-time managers — whether early in their careers or long-term professionals taking on team or project leadership — make up the biggest population of managers.
+First-time managers — whether early in their careers or long-term professionals taking on team or project leadership — are on the front lines and make up the biggest population of managers at most organizations.
 They directly lead the most people.
-Their effectiveness directly affects team productivity, customer satisfaction, sales, operations — any metric you measure.
+Their effectiveness directly affects just about any metric you measure:

 Like many first-time managers, Alisha Atlas-Corbett was promoted because she was successful as an individual contributor and was tackling a range of new challenges in her new role.
 And like Starwood, she attended Maximizing your Leadership Potential.
 For Atlas-Corbett, learning about different working styles and having the chance to talk to and learn from others going through similar experiences had great value.
 The personalization was important.